Skip to main content

 kubectl get pods -n <namespace> -l app.kubernetes.io/instance=agent-mesh

-Upgrading SAM Agents
+Upgrading SAM Agents and Workflows

 # Update Helm repository first